kowainik/org/README.md

 # org

 This repository contains company-wide guidelines on writing code and organizing workflow.
-If Kowainik member don't know how some part of his/her work should be he/she should refer to this guide.
-If some part of workflow is not clear from this document — open issue to this repository.
+If Kowainik member doesn't know how some part of his/her work should be done he/she should refer to this guide.
+If some part of the workflow is not clear from this document — feel free to open an issue to this repository.
 But, of course, everyone should read this README first.

 ## Workflow